-Mass is normally celebrated at St. John the Evangelist every day of the week (except on stat holidays).
-Our 11.30 am Mass is normally the Conventual Mass of the Gilbertines but all are welcome.
+Mass is normally celebrated at St. John the Evangelist every day of the week (except on Mondays and stat holidays).
 Special Masses are normally held in the evening including that of the Father Lacomb Guild.
-Please forward Mass intentions to Mrs. Susan Travis, our Parish Secretary, at 403.265.5072 or by email: firstname.lastname@example.org.
+Please forward Mass intentions to Mrs. Susan Travis, our Parish Secretary, at 403.265.5072 or by email: email@example.com.
 The suggested donation is $10.

 YOU ARE FORGIVEN…